asanta27/Game-Of-Life/README.md

 Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Instructions:
-1. Select squares to infect them.
+1. Select squares to spawn/kill them.
 2. Toggle evolution using the space bar.

+BONUS: Hit "G" to toggle the glider gun!